fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://youtu.be/RtJXgGb3uJ0">-Stored XSS in Wordpress.com</a>

+<a href="https://masturf.medium.com/how-to-exploit-firebase-realtime-database-using-rest-api-34885160fa55">-How to Exploit Public Firebase Realtime Database using REST API</a>

 <a href="https://medium.com/@kalvik/account-takeover-a-bonus-vulnerability-3c2dc4e607ea">-Account Takeover + A Bonus Vulnerability</a>

 <a href="https://blog.ryotak.me/post/cdnjs-remote-code-execution-en/">-Remote code execution in cdnjs of Cloudflare</a>